plone/training/mastering-plone/behaviors_2.rst

 Using Schema
 ------------

-.. only:: not presentation

 The attribute where we store our data will be declared as a schema field.

-    We mark the field as an omitted field (using schema directive similar to ``read_permission`` or ``widget``), because we are not going to create :py:mod:`z3c.form` widgets for entering or displaying them.
+We mark the field as an omitted field (using a schema directive similar to ``read_permission`` or ``widget``), because we are not going to create :py:mod:`z3c.form` widgets for entering or displaying them.
-    We do provide a schema, because many other packages use the schema information to get knowledge of the relevant fields.
+We do provide a schema, because many other packages use the schema information to gain knowledge about the relevant fields.

 For example, when files were migrated to blobs, new objects had to be created and every schema field was copied.
 The code can not know about our field, except if we provide schema information.

-.. only:: presentation

- * Why to use schemas always

 .. _behaviors2-code-label: